overide/Analytics_Vidhya/README.md

 # Analytics_Vidhya
-This is my project for web intern challenge @ Analytics Vidhya
+This is my project for web developer intern challenge @ Analytics Vidhya

 ## Project
 analytics